mk6409734/Food-Website-Project/README.md

-# This is sample food website
+# This is a sample food website
 Made by Mohit Gautam.